 However, maintaining healthy ecosystems is more challenging due to soil pollution.
 Our environment bears traces of soil degradation’s impact as it disrupts the balance essential for a healthy planet.

 The process of urbanization and deforestation has led to soil degradation and erosion.
-Moreover, they have caused a significant loss of arable land, posing a potential threat to food production and biodiversity.
+Moreover, they have caused a significant loss of arable land, posing a potential threat to biodiversity and food production.

 Related read: Facts About the Role of Soil Health in Climate Change Mitigation.